Motion-Informatics/Student-Backend-Task-PDT/README.md

 The second part of the task is to write unit tests in Python for the four API routes you implemented.

 - You will find a `tests` folder in the project, which contains four subfolders—one for each route.
-- For each route, create one or more unit test files that you think are important.
+- For each route, create one or more unit tests that you think are important.
 Consider different scenarios, such as valid input, invalid input, missing fields, and edge cases.
 - Your tests should be meaningful and should work (i.e., they should pass or fail appropriately based on your implementation).

 **Examples:**